rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 Then we need to deploy our bastion, and finally deploy our cluster of OpenShift using all the Azure resources that we needed as prerequisites.

-We need to deploy all of this things, manually?
+Do we need to deploy all of these things manually?
 No, let's use Ansible for that!

 1. Clone the repository where the ocp4 azure ipi demo is stored: